 Molly June Roquet (she/they) is the education librarian at Saint Mary’s College of California.
 A former head librarian at an independent K-8 school in Oakland, public librarian and middle school history teacher, Molly holds a bachelor’s degree in history from San Francisco State University and a master’s degree in library and information science from Wayne State University.
 They have presented at the American Library Association and California Library Association annual conferences and have written for Computers in Libraries and Information Today magazines.
 Molly strives to add a critical, anti-racist lens to media and news literacy education and is News Literacy Project’s San Francisco Bay Area ambassador.

 Alesha Smith was born and raised in Brooklyn, New York, and earned a Master of Arts degree in sociology and a Master of Science degree in education from Brooklyn College.
-She currently teaches for the New York City Department of Education.
+She currently teaches for the New York City Department of Education, at Eagle Academy for Young Men of Harlem, in Manhattan.

 Alesha has created and established several initiatives within her school, including the Young Women’s Mentoring Program for at-risk students.
 She is the teacher team leader for seventh grade ELA, while dedicating her time to NYC Men Teach, where she is an ambassador who mentors pre-service teacher candidates.